-Few hours later Sanjeev was reading a four days old national paper in the unit’s recreation room.
-The paper published in New Delhi took minimum two or usually even more days to reach his unit in the remote area close to border.
+A few hours later Sanjeev was reading a four day old national paper in the unit’s recreation room.
+The paper published in New Delhi took a minimum of two or usually even more days to reach his unit in the remote area close to the border.
 Most of the time, they got a whole week’s worth in one batch.
 With such a large gap, the paper was read for everything but the news.
 His reading of the editorial section was interrupted by a guard who escorted Liaqat to him.
 The unit’s doctor had done a basic medical checkup and given some medications for his fever.

 Sanjeev offered him a seat and a cup of tea and some biscuits.
 Liaqat seemed hesitant but gratefully accepted after a bit of cajoling.

 “So Liaqat, you told me that you don’t get your wages on time.”